-Textiles that have been water damaged should be promptly laundered in hot water and dried in a dryer, or sent to a dry cleaner.
-Not all dry cleaners will do mold removal.
+Water damaged textiles should be immediately washed in hot water or sent to a dry cleaner.
+Many dry cleaners will not do mold or mildew removal.

-If visible mold appears or the area smells of mold, the treatment process (cleaning and bleaching) should be repeated.
+If visible mold appears or the area smells of mold, the treatment process should be repeated.
 This should be done only once.
 If mold growth and odors persist the carpet and underlay will have to be removed under controlled conditions.

 Carpets and under-padding saturated by black water must be discarded.
 The exception is when a small (1 square meter or 10 square feet) area is affected and the above procedures can be followed for mold removal, or if the carpet is an area rug which can be sent for professional cleaning.

 Note that carpets and under-padding are made of various natural and synthetic materials, each having different water retention and drying properties, and cleaning requirements.
 However, in all cases, the carpet and substrate must be completely dry within 24 hours after treatment.

 When hiring a professional cleaner to remove mold from carpets we suggest using a technician with certification from the Institute of Inspection Cleaning and Restoration Certification (IICRC).